micmejia/bible-dump/NKJV/Numbers/Num 25.md

 Therefore say, 'Behold, I give to him My covenant of peace;

 ###### 13
-and it shall be to him and his descendants after him a covenant of an everlasting priesthood, because he was zealous for his God, and made [^b]atonement for the children of Israel.' "
+and it shall be to him and his descendants after him a covenant of an everlasting priesthood, because he was zealous for his God, and made atonement for the children of Israel.' "

 ###### 14
 Now the name of the Israelite who was killed, who was killed with the Midianite woman, _was_ Zimri the son of Salu, a leader of a father's house among the Simeonites.